10 Reasons Why I Love Albania

-8. Albanian beliefs
+8. Albanian Beliefs

 9. Koha e pushimit (Rest time)

 Just like Spain, Albania also has a siesta-like time in the day.
 From around 1 pm until 5 or 6 you will see most of the shops start to shut for the afternoon while the locals go for a coffee and/or a nap.

-10. The flag
+10. The Flag

-Albanians flag is super badass.
+Albania’s flag is super badass.
 With a red background and a black double-headed eagle, what more could you ask for in a flag?